 No one can deny that having a social media strategy is crucial.
 But where to start?
 Which platform to choose?

-Here are some tips for creating and sculpting your social media campaign to suit your needs:
+6 tips for creating and sculpting your social media campaign to suit your needs:

-Have a set goal
+- Have a set goal

 Are you a small company that wants to connect with local followers to grow your brand and its community?
-Maybe you are a big corporation in need to boost the loyalty levels of your existing customers.
+Maybe you are a big corporation in need of boosting the loyalty levels of your existing customers.

 Simple and defined goals in the long or short term are always preferable.
 This, in turn, helps you with your analytics.
-Having one or more metrics that are easily measurable helps create a clear picture of what your potential bottlenecks are, and sort out any flaws in your existing strategy.
+Having one or more metrics that are easily measurable helps create a clear picture of what your potential bottlenecks are and sort out any flaws in your existing strategy.

 For example, tracking critical customer satisfaction metrics will help you enhance the buyers' experience.
 Satisfied customers become repeat buyers and recommend your offerings to friends and family.